alexaiken/mpas-regent/README.md

 I have uploaded a Google Drive folder with a bunch of PDFs I found helpful to understand things.
 The tutorial PDFs are also located there.
 The link is https://drive.google.com/drive/folders/1d3mViA53ELeKhiph5kzJndGQwXw7zL_W?usp=sharing.

 The user guide is also quite helpful (direct link: http://www2.mmm.ucar.edu/projects/mpas/mpas_atmosphere_users_guide_7.0.pdf), although it is also in the google drive.
+Pages 65-69 are useful for understanding the Voronoi mesh, as well as making sense of the variables in the mesh files.
+It might also provide some motivation for why we designed the data structures the way we did.

+When you get to the stage where you want to understand the MPAS codebase, we have a google doc here: https://docs.google.com/document/d/1yF4sEZyL1xUkHHfx-uYcRANpZyboRIZo3iiaydksnlw/edit